2026 AI operating engagements · mid-market

 • Everything in Architecture

-• Integration + security + governance
+• Integration, security and governance

-• Calibration against early use
+• Calibration against the first weeks of real use

 Writing on AI.

-26 May 2026 · Featured
+26 May 2026

 I replaced an eight-person team with AI.